 - The ferment is overexposed to oxygen.
-Using a fermenting jar with an airlock lid will eliminate this problem.
+Using a fermenting jar with an airlock lid or using one or two fermentation weights will eliminate this problem.

 What about if you have candida issues?
 Is eating a ferment where the kahm yeast was removed still safe?
 In my opinion, yes, it is still safe.
 If you have an extreme yeast sensitivity, however, you may feel more comfortable discarding the batch and starting over.

 Be sure to use only airlock lids on your wide mouth mason jars or fermenting jars that come with an airlock lids in the future if you have a yeast sensitivity.
 Kahm yeast on a ferment particularly if you live in a warm climate is an all too common problem.

 What to Do if the Ferment is Definitely Moldy

 If the stuff on top of your ferment is not a thin layer of white, but something else entirely, chances are it is indeed mold.

 Don’t panic!
 Your ferment might actually still be salvageable (but probably not).